Great example above of a Tropo Ducting

 available for a few days each year and for much less time, sometimes only as

-From my own observations 144 MHz
+From my own observations

 Sporadic-E reflecting

-areas do often coincide with intense thunder storms and due to the height of the
+areas do sometimes, but not always, coincide with intense thunder storms and

-Es reflecting layer being between 90-131 km
+reflecting layer being between 90-130 km

 possibly generating Atmospheric Gravity Waves (AGW) and causing wind shear